dadadel/VeV/README.md

 VeV
 ===

-VeV aim to share applications between different computers and systems
+VeV aims to share applications between several computers and systems.

+The idea is to drag and drop between screens of two different terminals (computer, smartphone, touchpad, whatelse).